TetraOS/solaris/README.md

 ## License 📝

-TetraOS Compositor is released under the GNU GPL v3.0.
+Solaris is released under the GNU GPL v3.0.
 For more information, see the `LICENSE` file in the repository.

 ## Contributing 🤝